Ahmed Aref El-Zein: The early years

-Literary Contributions
+Literary contributions

-His Early career
+Early career

 El-Zein worked as a correspondent for several newspapers published in the Lebanese capital Beirut including Thamarat Al-Funoon, Al-Ittihad Al-Othmani, and Hadikat Al-Akhbar.

 Al-Irfan

 On 5 February 1909, El-Zein published the first issue of Al-Irfan, an Arabic-language monthly "Scientific, Historical, Literary and Sociological Review."
-This introduced the world to the Shi’a community in Lebanon and farther afield in Iraq and Iran and debated issues of concern to Shi’a and Arabs.
+This introduced the world to the Shi'a community in Lebanon and farther afield in Iraq and Iran and debated issues of concern to Shi'a and Arabs.
 The magazine was printed in Beirut for the first two years.
 In 1910 El-Zein commissioned his own printing press in Sidon where the monthly was printed until the 1960s.
-It was published 10 times a year until after the death of the founder’s son Nizar Al-Zein in 1981.
+It was published 10 times a year until after the death of the founder's son Nizar Al-Zein in 1981.
 Afterwards, it was published quarterly until 1987 and then resumed between 1992 and 1996.

-In his publication for the Center for Lebanese Studies at Oxford "Aspects of Shi’i Thought From the South of Lebanon," Chibli Mallat says the magazine "epitomized an era and an area," taking advantage of the 1908 Ottoman constitutional revolution and a "new atmosphere of freedom of expression started in Istanbul."
+In his publication for the Center for Lebanese Studies at Oxford "Aspects of Shi'i Thought From the South of Lebanon," Chibli Mallat says the magazine "epitomized an era and an area," taking advantage of the 1908 Ottoman constitutional revolution and a "new atmosphere of freedom of expression started in Istanbul."
 He posited that the contributors to the magazine and the debates played out within its pages "reflected, and to an extent shaped, history to come," as Al-Irfan became the "point of convergence" for the Shi'a writers on politics and social affairs.
 Its influence can be seen in Lebanese Shi'a political and religious writings throughout the twentieth century.